Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 Hopefully, the proof did not feel too difficult.
 The hard part was more creating useful definitions, covariance and contravariance, that made the problem simple and transparent - which is often what category theory feels like.
 Indeed, we've seen hints of categorical ideas like initial objects and the Hom functor throughout this piece.

-But perhaps most surprisingly, this result is a corollary of one of the first theorems you meet in Category Theory - the Yoneda Lemma.
+But perhaps most surprisingly, this result is a corollary of one of the first theorems you meet in category theory - the Yoneda Lemma.
 It turns out that this idea of "follow where the identity goes" is the core of the result.
 The abstract statement of Yoneda simply tells you the most general situation in which this trick works.
 But, as we saw, it's not necessary to know the abstraction to apply the trick!

-Category Theory is normally thought of as very abstract.
+Category theory is normally thought of as very abstract.
 And indeed, working with generic categories, or understanding the full statement of the Yoneda Lemma, requires a lot of familiarity with abstraction.
 But this abstraction doesn't necessarily translate to _specific instances_ of categorical theorems or ideas, such as this matrix example.

 Indeed, I'm a physicist.
 I don't really _like_ abstraction - I'm at home performing calculations, working in coordinates, and extracting physical predictions from mathematical models.
-But I love Category Theory!
-What I want to show is that Category Theory can be viewed as a bag of techniques and tricks, giving you tools to "think categorically", that can be applied to concrete, tangible problems.
+But I love category theory!
+What I want to show is that category theory can be viewed as a bag of techniques and tricks, giving you tools to "think categorically", that can be applied to concrete, tangible problems.
 Perhaps that's something everyone can appreciate!

 I'm planning to continue writing articles explaining Mathematics and Physics.
-If you'd like to support me, consider [buying me a coffee](https://ko-fi.com/pseudonium)!
+If you'd like to support me, consider [buying me a coffee](https://ko-fi.com/pseudonium).